Finland operates a codified law system. The main Finnish laws affecting real estate transactions are:

 Transfer tax is due on real estate (4%) and on holding shares in a Finnish real estate company (2%), even when the transfer takes place between non-residents.
 The transfer tax on real estate has to be paid when applying for the registration of title.
 With respect to shares in a real estate company, the transfer tax is payable within two months of the date of a binding purchase agreement.
 Transfer tax is not payable on transfers of interests in Finnish partnerships or transfers of shares in a foreign company between non-Finnish parties, in a situation where the foreign company is the owner of Finnish real estate.

 As a general rule, all real estate situated in Finland – except for agricultural and forest land – is subject to annual municipal real estate tax.
-The registered owner of the real estate at the beginning of the calendar year is liable to pay the tax for said calendar year.
-When properties are sold during the calendar year, transaction documents usually include a pro rata payment mechanism between the parties, based on which, the buyer is liable to pay part of the annual real estate tax.
+The registered owner of the real estate at the beginning of the calendar year is liable to pay the tax for that calendar year.
+When properties are sold during the calendar year, transaction documents usually include a pro rata payment mechanism between the parties, based on which the buyer is liable to pay part of the annual real estate tax.

 The amount of real estate tax payable is based on the taxation value of the real property, determined on a yearly basis by the local authorities.
 No exemptions apply to real estate tax, but it is deductible for income tax purposes.